-This course covers HTML, client-side scripting and design issues for the World Wide Web.
-Students will learn how to use HTML source tags, build websites, manage a website's directories, and publish a website.
-The creation of web pages that conform to web standards and that use cascading style sheets for presentation will be emphasized.
-Students will work in groups to build mock commercial, institutional, government or educational websites.
-More advanced topics, such as bandwidth, aesthetics, human-interface and future developments will also be covered.
+In this course, students learn how to use HTML source tags, build websites and publish a website.
+Students develop web pages that conform to web standards and use cascading style sheets for presentation layer.
+Students work in groups to build sample commercial, institutional, government or educational websites.
+Advanced topics, such as bandwidth, aesthetics, human- interface and future developments are also covered.

-COMP1006 Introduction to Web Programming 42.0 Hours This course is designed to provide the student with foundational programming knowledge and skills for application development on the Internet.
-The student will learn about the Web as a development platform through the use of popular representative languages (such as PHP).
-The student will learn to plan, design, construct, and integrate basic server-side components of modern web applications including databases and scripts.
+COMP1006 Introduction to Web Programming using PHP 42.0 Hours In this course, students develop foundational programming knowledge and skills for application development on the Internet.
+The students learn about the web as a development platform through the use of the popular language PHP.
+Students learn to plan, design, construct, and integrate basic server-side components of modern web applications including databases and scripts.

-COMP1030 Programming Fundamentals 42.0 Hours
+COMP1030 Programming Fundamentals using Java 42.0 Hours

-In this course the student will gain a broad understanding of modern computer programming.
-The student will acquire introductory skills in problem analysis, solution design, and program construction.
-Through practical programming activities, the student will gain an appreciation of the nature and history of computer programming.
+In this course, students gain a broad understanding of modern computer programming.
+Students acquire introductory skills in problem analysis, solution design, and program construction.
+Through practical programming activities, students gain an appreciation of the nature and history of computer programming.